top of page

 Preserving: The Future illustrates the omnipresent tension in the modern mundane.
 The everyday micro-decision, juxtaposed against the macro-reality of the current epoch.

-Artist’s note: Re-purposed, gifted zip-lock bag containing photograph by the artist and flood waters collected in the Hawkesbury River in 2024 and 2025.
+Artist’s note: A re-purposed, gifted zip-lock bag contains a photograph of children by the artist and flood waters collected in the Hawkesbury River in 2024 and 2025.

 Galleries